F1LT3R/blog/_posts/2017-09-18-node-bdd-cookie-cutter.markdown

 Because we have set up our test alongside our code Mocha does not know where to look.
 It is looking for the directory called "test".

+We should see an error like this:

-> Warning: Could not find any test files matching pattern: test
+> **Warning:** "Could not find any test files matching pattern: test"

 Let's update the `package.json` file so that Mocha has something to work with.